Princeton, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 126.95 mi of roadways, of which 118.36 mi were maintained by the municipality, 3.93 mi by Mercer County, and 8.66 mi by the New Jersey Department of Transportation.

 Several major roads pass through Princeton.
 U.S. Route 206 and Route 27 pass through, along with County Routes 583, 526/571 (commonly known as Washington Road) and 533.

 Other major roads that are accessible outside the municipality include U.S. Route 1 (in Lawrence Township, West Windsor and South Brunswick), Interstate 287 (in Franklin Township), Interstate 295 (in Lawrence Township), and the New Jersey Turnpike/Interstate 95 (in South Brunswick).
 The closest Turnpike exits are Interchange 8A in Monroe Township, Interchange 8 in East Windsor, and Interchange 7A in Robbinsville Township.

 A number of proposed highways around Princeton have been canceled.
-The Somerset Freeway (I-95) was to pass just outside the municipality before ending in Hopewell (to the south) and Franklin (to the north).
+The Somerset Freeway (Interstate 95) was to pass just outside the municipality before ending in Hopewell (to the south) and Franklin (to the north).
 This project was canceled in 1980.
 Route 92 was supposed to remedy the lack of limited-access highways to the greater Princeton area.
 The road would have started at Route 1 near Ridge Road in South Brunswick and ended at Exit 8A of the Turnpike.
 However, that project was cancelled in 2006.